-The Ring Video Doorbell has been described as similar to having caller ID for your front door.
-It uses Wi-Fi to stream live footage of whoever's at your door to your mobile device.
+The Ring Video Doorbell 2 uses Wi-Fi to stream live footage of whoever's at your door to your mobile device.
 Not only do you get to see who’s at your door, but you can talk to guests via one-way video and two-way audio, even if you’re not at home.

-Set the Ring Video Doorbell to detect outdoor movement in preset zones so that when a guest comes within the detection zone (which is as large as 30 feet), the Ring mobile app sends a ring alert to your iOS, Android or Windows device.
-You can create custom detection zones with the smaller, slimmer and more compact Ring Video Doorbell Pro, which also features changeable face plates.
+Set the Ring Video Doorbell 2 to detect outdoor movement in preset zones so that when a guest comes within the detection zone (which is as large as 30 feet), the Ring mobile app sends a ring alert to your iOS or Android device or your Mac or Windows 10 PC.

-The Ring Video Doorbell stays on the lookout even at night, thanks to infrared LEDs that help it capture video in the dark.
-You can record up to six months’ worth of 720p high-definition video (or 1080p full HD on the Pro model), then save it to cloud storage automatically so you can easily review recorded clips or share them with others, such as security or law enforcement.
-Automatic cloud storage requires a subscription to the Cloud Video Recording Plan at $3 per month or $30 per year.
-Ring offers a 30-day free trial for both subscription types.
+The Ring Video Doorbell 2 stays on the lookout even at night, thanks to infrared LEDs that help it capture video in the dark.
+Without a subscription, you can get alerts, live streaming and the ability to see and speak with guests.
+Automatic cloud storage requires a subscription to the Ring Video Recording at $3 per month or $30 per year.
+That covers up to 60 days of recordings, which you can download and share.

 The Ring Video Doorbell’s internal battery powers the device for as long as a year with normal use.
 Choose the built-in battery, or hook it up to your existing doorbell wiring.
-The Pro model requires an existing hardwired doorbell.
+Choose from satin nickel or bronze finishes.

 The Ring Video Doorbell connects to smart home devices through IFTTT recipes, so you can set recipes for a set of actions, like having your Philips Hue lights turn on when the Ring Video Doorbell senses motion at the front door.

-The VTech IS7121-2 combines a full-featured cordless phone and a doorbell camera intercom in one convenient system.
+The VTech IS7121-2 is our top pick because it's highly rated and unique in combining a full-featured cordless phone and a doorbell camera intercom in one convenient system.
 The doorbell camera lets you see who’s at the door by capturing a photo of visitors who ring the bell.
 The handset's 1.8-inch display is small, but you can pan and zoom or adjust the contrast to get a better view.
 Once you know who's at the door, turn on live video streaming to see more of what’s going on, enable two-way audio to chat with your guest or enable both to engage in a quick video chat.

 The VTech doorbell cam's night vision technology can capture pictures in low light.
 If you're not there, the doorbell camera takes a shot so you'll know who rang the bell when you weren't home.
 The visitor photo log holds up to 100 shots.